davewsmith/play/djangoscraper/README.md

 This provides a context manager, `logged_in_session` that on entry will log in to a Django site that is protected by the csrf middleware, then log out on exit.
+It provides a `requests.session()`.

     from djangoscraper import logged_in_session